kubernetes/website/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/check-if-dockershim-removal-affects-you.md

 The `dockershim` component of Kubernetes allows to use Docker as a Kubernetes's
 {{< glossary_tooltip text="container runtime" term_id="container-runtime" >}}.
-Kubernetes' built-in `dockershim` component was deprecated in release v1.20.
+Kubernetes' built-in `dockershim` component was removed in release v1.24.

-This page explains how your cluster could be using Docker as a container runtime, provides details on the role that `dockershim` plays when in use, and shows steps you can take to check whether any workloads could be affected by `dockershim` deprecation.
+This page explains how your cluster could be using Docker as a container runtime, provides details on the role that `dockershim` plays when in use, and shows steps you can take to check whether any workloads could be affected by `dockershim` removal.

 ## Finding if your app has a dependencies on Docker {#find-docker-dependencies}